SQUARE FOOT FLOORING SOLUTIONS FAQ

 The hardwood veneer, top layer hardwood, can typically be 2.0mm to 6.0mm or more in thickness.

 Yes.
 Due to excessive wear and tear the top layer of engineered wood floor do gets scratches or dents.
 With the help of flooring expert, sanding can be done to engineered wood floor.
 The frequency and feasibility of sanding depends upon the thickness of hardwood layer.
 The fact is that 95% of hardwood surfaces are never refinished.
 With the high quality finishes that are offered and the extensive process that refinishing a floor entails, damaged areas are often removed professionally.
-If sanding is desired, typically, the professional sanding procedure removes less then an mm.
+If sanding is desired, typically, the professional sanding procedure removes less than an mm.
 Thus if your floor has a 2mm layer you can sand the floor 1-2 times.

 The 'Brinell scale' characterizes the indentation hardness of materials through the scale of penetration of an indenter, loaded on a material test-piece.
 These rating serve as a benchmark for comparing the relative hardness of other wood species.